About the Payment Clearing Account Setting

 If I enable Automatic Payments, is there anything else I need to set up in QuickBooks?

 Yes.
 First, if you enable automatic payments for your invoices, we also recommend to create a bank rule within QuickBooks to automatically transfer all Airbnb bank statement lines to the same Payment Clearing Account.
-Otherwise, if you didn't do this, you'd need to manually reconcile the bank statement line when you receive the Airbnb payout.
+Otherwise, if you didn't do this, you'd need to manually reconcile the bank statement to transfer Airbnb income to the Payment Clearing Account.

 Create bank rule: To create a bank rule in QuickBooks Online, on the left dashboard, click "Banking", select "Rules", and click "New rule".
 Give the rule a name (e.g.) "Airbnb Payouts", select "Money in" and choose the bank account in which you receive your Airbnb payouts.
 Then for the condition, set "Description", "Contains" and then type in the text your bank statement uses to indicate an Airbnb payout (e.g.) "Airbnb".
 For transaction type, select "Transfer" and for account, select your Payment Clearing Account.